We Increased Our Conversion Rate by 907% and So Can You

 For companies that rely on their online presence to bring new business into their funnel, website traffic is necessary but not sufficient.
-The website’s ability to convert these visitors into qualified leads is what actually determines success but this common pain point is hard to overcome.
+The conversion rate, or the website’s ability to transition visitors into qualified leads, is what actually determines success.
+However, conversion rate optimization can be hard to achieve.

-Today we are sharing our in-house strategy with you to show that the value of WalkMe goes beyond a nice user experience and can be applied as a systematic way to increase conversions and revenue.
+Here, we are sharing our in-house strategy with you to show that WalkMe’s value extends beyond a nice user experience.
+It can be applied to strategy for conversion rate optimization, action completion rates, and revenue.

 By using our own product we were able to take advantage of organic traffic and increase website conversions from 1.4% to 12.17%.